rxwycdh/rxhash/README.md

 > fmt.Println(HashStruct(a) == HashStruct(b)) // true
 > ```
 >
-> **So This library is useful for detecting whether the contents of a structure have changed.**
+> **So this library is useful for detecting whether the contents of a structure have changed.**

 ## Installation